Delta blames 'technology issue' for ground stop

 "@Delta teams have restored all IT systems after a technology issue briefly affected some of our systems this evening," Delta tweeted.
 "All groundstops have been lifted."

-Representatives for the airline, which serves more than 180 million customers each year, didn't immediately respond to a request for comment on the issue's cause.
+Representatives for the airline, which serves more than 180 million customers each year, said it's investigating the cause of the issue.

 Security: Stay up-to-date on the latest in breaches, hacks, fixes and all those cybersecurity issues that keep you up at night.